PrincetonUniversity/MovingFish/Writing/plots/figureCode/MPA_diffs.md

 ![plot of chunk diff_consnoManagement](figure/diff_consnoManagement.png)

-Comparing the MPAs to each other
+Comparing the MPAs to each other (cons - fish)

 ![plot of chunk eachOther](figure/eachOther.png)